Danger Zone for News Crews

 After storms, debris and trees complicate the matter even more.
 Downed or low-hanging lines can be deadly if they are energized.
 Don't let getting the story distract you from thinking about your own personal safety.

-"If you have any questions about a Walton EMC work site, ask our linemen," says Thompson.
+"If you have any questions about a Walton EMC work site, ask our linemen," says Adcock.
 "They have the authority to maintain a safe environment and can tell you how far back to stay to avoid problems."

 TV news crews should especially be aware of power lines when raising microwave antenna masts and other tall electronic equipment, especially if it's dark.